keybase/client/go/saltpack/specs/saltpack_signing.md

   fitting the whole thing in RAM, and without requiring a second pass to output attached plaintext.
 But we should only ever output verified data.
 - Abuse resistance.
-Alice might use the same signing key for many applications besides SaltPack.
+Alice might use the same signing key for many applications besides saltpack.
 Mallory (an attacker) could [try to trick Alice into signing messages](https://blog.sandstorm.io/news/2015-05-01-is-that-ascii-or-protobuf.html) that are meaningful to other applications.
 Alice should avoid signing bytes